 For instance, you can adjust the velocity or the strength of the notes, or you can adjust the chorus, bass, ambiance, pitch bend, sustain volume, panning, modulation, expression, drive, bell treble, or the reverb.

 Of course, you also have your transposition functions in addition to time quantization (my guide), which means that you can adjust the actual pitch of all the notes automatically just by selecting by how many semi-tones you want to change everything.

 Unfortunately, there are some limitations to using the piano roll in Garageband.

-For instance, you can’t copy and paste the notes into the interface as quickly and as efficiently as FL Studio users can, for instance, for when you want to quickly create snare or hi-hat rolls, although, there is a fast way to do it in Garageband with my guide.
+For instance, you can’t copy and paste the notes into the interface as quickly and as efficiently as FL Studio users can for when you want to quickly create snare or hi-hat rolls, although, there is a fast way to do it in Garageband with my guide.

 Regardless, there are many different shortcuts for using the piano roll, and we’ll explore some of them here.